 - Speak to your doctor Not only can your doctor advise on the best quitting approach, they can also lower the costs of quitting products with a prescription.
-Nicotine patches, Champix and Zyban are available at reduced rates under the Pharmaceutical Benefits Scheme (PBS).
+Nicotine patches, gum or lozenge, and Champix and Zyban are available at reduced rates under the Pharmaceutical Benefits Scheme (PBS).

 - Call the Quitline 13 78 48 Calling the Quitline greatly increases your chances of quitting successfully.
 Our friendly and qualified Quit specialists are like personal trainers for quitting, they can help you build a plan and overcome any obstacles along the way.
 You can request a call-back totally free of charge.

 Jayson used to smoke 50 cigarettes a day, sometimes waking up in the middle of the night to have a cigarette.